Think your baby might be about to cut his first tooth?

 When do babies start teething?

 Most babies start teething very young.
-A baby’s first teeth can erupt anywhere between four and seven months of age.
+Usually, a baby’s first tooth erupts between four and seven months of age.
+However, some babies start teething earlier than that.

-Usually, the first to appear are the two lower front teeth, followed by the two upper front teeth.
+Usually, the first to appear are the two lower front teeth (central incisors), followed by the two upper front teeth.

-You might like to read When Do Babies Start Teething?
+You might like to read BellyBelly’s article When Do Babies Start Teething?

 How long do teething symptoms last?